Reporting Options for Sexual Misconduct

-If what is reported is a violent felony, New York state law requires the College to report the alleged offense to law enforcement within 24 hours of receiving the report.
-The College's director of safety and security will determine if an incident requires reporting.
-If law enforcement is contacted, the Reporting Individual may choose their level of participation with law enforcement.
+If what is reported is a violent felony, New York State law requires the College to report the alleged offense to law enforcement within 24 hours of receiving the report.
+The College's Director of Safety and Security will determine if an incident requires reporting.
+If law enforcement is contacted, the Complainant may choose their level of participation with law enforcement.

 Allegations involving an employee of the College may be reported to the Office of Human Resources [(585) 385-8048; firstname.lastname@example.org] located in Kearney Hall 211.
-The Title IX coordinator is available to assist a Reporting Individual in making such a report.
-The Reporting Individual may also request that a confidential or private employee assist in making the report.
+The Title IX coordinator is available to assist a Complainant in making such a report.
+The Complainant may also request that a confidential or private employee assist in making the report.

 A report may be made to Monroe County Sheriff's Department Victim Assistance Program at (585) 753-4389, online on the Monroe County Sheriff's website, or by calling 911.

 A report can also be made with the New York State Police at:

 The College will assist any person in contacting law enforcement officials to report an allegation of sexual misconduct.
 Additionally, any campus community member may independently report.
 Law enforcement follows its own procedures.
 If you choose to contact law enforcement directly, law enforcement may not inform the College of your report.
 If you wish to make the College aware and involved, please contact the Title IX coordinator or the Office of Safety and Security.